kbs1/openxdagpool-scripts/README.md

 ```
 Done.
 Your software should now periodically export necessary files to the nginx public webroot directory.

+As a last thing, copy `wwwscripts/balance.php` into `/var/www/default` directory.
+Make sure the file is owned by `pool` user and is executable.

 # Usage
 To use these scripts, always `su pool; cd` and then run `./xdag_....` as you need, or execute `./xdag_....` in particular xdag directory to interact with desired xdag daemon.